Corneal opacity: Keratoprosthesis

 Keratoprosthesis is a surgical procedure where damaged or opaque cornea is replaced with an artificial cornea.
 Artificial corneas currently in commercial use include Boston keratoprosthesis, Osteo-Odonto-Keratoprosthesis (OOKP), AlphaCor, KeraKlear Artificial Cornea etc.

 Epidemiology

 Corneal opacity is the 4th main cause of blindness globally (5.1%).
-Using the World Health Organization's (WHO; Geneva, Switzerland) blindness definition,1 45 million people worldwide are bilaterally blind, of which 6 to 8 million are blind due to corneal disease.
-In some African areas, nearly 90% of the total blindness is due to corneal pathology.

 Europe

 The prevalence of congenital corneal opacities (CCO) is estimated to be 3 in 100,000 newborns.
 This number increases to 6 in 100,000 if congenital glaucoma patients are included.
 A study of live births in Spain reported that corneal opacities accounted for 3.11% of congenital eye malformations (Bermejo et al, 1998).
 About 4% of keratoplasties done in the pediatric population in Denmark are due to congenital anomalies (Hovlykke et al, 2014).

 India

-In NPCB survey (2001-2002) Corneal opacity was the 6th major cause of blindness in India, which accounts for 0.9% of total blind population.
-In the RAAB (Rapid Assessment of Avoidable Blindness) survey (2006-2007) Corneal opacity including Trachoma was mentioned as the second major cause of blindness, which accounts for 6.5% of total blindness.
+In NPCB survey (2001–2002) Corneal opacity was the 6th major cause of blindness in India, which accounts for 0.9% of total blind population.
+In the RAAB (Rapid Assessment of Avoidable Blindness) survey (2006–2007) Corneal opacity including Trachoma was mentioned as the second major cause of blindness, which accounts for 6.5% of total blindness.